Bottled Water Use

 The responsibility for environmental quality shared by all those whose actions affect the environment.

 Sustainability encompasses human and ecological health, social justice, secure livelihoods, and a better world for all generations.
 (Association for Advancement of Sustainability in Higher Education, 2009 http://www.aashe.org/about/about.php)

 A university department that facilitates sustainability by coordinating environmental stewardship efforts across campus, advocating for priorities, and challenging all members of the James Madison University community to think critically about their role in achieving the long-term stewardship of Earth.
 The OESS serves as an internal and external point of contact for university-wide environmental stewardship activities.

 This policy applies to all individuals who have the authority to purchase water.

 Individuals who provide water for their constituencies should consider alternatives to water in individual bottles.
-Such alternatives may include purchasing re-useable recyclable plastic water bottles such as those that are available for purchase from the Institute for the Stewardship of the Natural World or from the University Bookstore.
+Such alternatives may include purchasing re-useable recyclable plastic water bottles such as those that are available for purchase from the Office of Environmental Stewardship and Sustainability or from the University Bookstore.

 If it is determined that bottled water is the best option for the particular use, the university encourages the purchase of water in recyclable plastic bottles such as those that are available for purchase from university dining services and special events (Aramark).

-Re-useable recyclable water bottles may be purchased by contacting the Institute for the Stewardship of the Natural World or the University Bookstore.
+Re-useable recyclable water bottles may be purchased by contacting the Office of Environmental Stewardship and Sustainability or the University Bookstore.